Copper Criteria

 Shake Your Head

-Dog shakes their head as if they are saying no.
+Dog shakes their head side to side, in a controlled manner, as if they are saying no.

 Sit